What is the difference between Hypnosis and NLP?

 So, we’ve used conscious participation to get at and change an unconscious pattern.

 We can do this with a swish pattern because we understand the mechanics of the way pictures affect feelings.

 And What About Hypnosis?

-Internal Representations Must Change
+Whether Using NLP Or Hypnosis, Internal Representations Must Change

 Good.
 Now that we’ve got that straightened out, let’s confuse it.

 - You can do NLP techniques inside hypnosis.
 A swish pattern can be done in a trance.
 So can other NLP techniques.

 - There’s an argument to be made that the swish and other NLP techniques are hypnosis.
 I won’t get in to the details of it here but during a swish pattern a client is exhibiting hypnotic phenomena, are they not?
 Think about it.

 - NLP can be done conversationally, without conscious awareness of the client.